SUPPORTS TO ENCOURAGE LOW-INCOME FAMILIES

 A residential energy efficiency program that reduces energy use by reducing air infiltration and heat loss in homes, reducing utility bills for low-income homeowners and renters.

-Eligibility for HEAP utility assistance is 200% of the Federal Poverty Level (FPL), for SCP utility assistance is 175% of the FPL and for PIPP Plus is 150% of the FPL.
+Eligibility for HEAP utility assistance is 200% of the Federal Poverty Level (FPL) and for PIPP (Percentage of Income Payment Plan) Plus is 150% of the FPL.

 Most other SELF Programs have an income eligibility threshhold of 125% of the FPL as well as other non-income based eligibility requirements.
 See the 2013 Federal Poverty Income Guidelines